Stanford guilty of bilking investors of billions

 At trial, prosecutors told how he repeatedly raided the bank he owned in Antigua, Stanford International Bank, using it as his "personal ATM."

 He bought a castle in Florida for one of his girlfriends and his oldest daughter lived in a million-dollar condominium in Houston.
-He wore custom-made suits, lived in luxury homes and on a yacht in the Caribbean and bankrolled a $20 million prize for an international cricket tournament.
+He wore custom-made suits and bankrolled a $20 million prize for an international cricket tournament.

+A few hours after the verdict, jurors returned to the courtroom to consider the government's demand that more than $300 million in about 30 bank accounts tied to Stanford and other entities be forfeited.
+The money is held in accounts in Geneva, the United Kingdom and Canada in the names of Stanford and other entities, according to the government.

+"Every single dollar that the U.S. is seeking to forfeit is CD depositor money that stems from Mr. Stanford's crimes and belongs to the victims of his crimes," said prosecutor Andrew Warren.
+The jury is to hear more testimony in the forfeiture case on Wednesday.

+In a telephone interview after the verdict, Kevin Sadler, lead counsel for Ralph Janvey, the court-appointed receiver charged with returning money to Stanford investors, called the verdict an "important milestone" and said it should help in prosecutors' efforts to seize the frozen assets.

-The government's star witness, former Stanford aide James Davis, testified that he and Stanford faked documents and made up financial reports to calm investors and fool regulators.
+At the trial, the government's star witness, former Stanford aide James Davis, testified that he and Stanford faked documents and made up financial reports.
 They funneled millions of dollars from Stanford International Bank to a secret Swiss bank account that Stanford tapped for his personal use, Davis testified.

 Stanford's lawyers portrayed their client as a visionary who was not involved in his firm's daily activities.
 They blamed Davis for any fraud and argued that Stanford's businesses were viable until the government shut down Stanford Financial Group in Houston in February 2009.
 Left with no money, Stanford was declared indigent by the court and his defense was paid for with public funds.

-Wendell Odom, a criminal defense attorney in Houston who observed much of the trial, said Stanford's attorneys did a good job of discrediting Davis by getting him to admit to being a liar.
+Wendell Odom, a criminal defense attorney in Houston who observed much of the trial, said Stanford's attorneys did a good job of discrediting Davis, who has pleaded guilty to three criminal counts, by getting him to admit to being a liar.
 But they failed to develop an alternative theme for the jury.
 "There was just too much evidence," he said.

 BRAIN INJURY